rmarquezp/Casas_etal_A.bombetes/README.md

 The script requires the package <i> multcomp </i>, (Hothorn et al. 2008, <i>Biometrical Journal</i>, 50, 346-363), available from CRAN.

-To run the script simply type
+To run the script simply move the script and data file to the same directory and type:

 ``` Rscript Analyses.R```